 You can also use additional data points that you feel would make sense.

-Taking the time to optimize or build a near-perfect legal intake process for your law firm can go a long way, both in your firm’s profitability and your clients’ satisfaction.
+Taking the time to optimize or build a near-perfect legal intake process for your law firm can go a long way, both in increasing your law firm’s profitability and your clients’ satisfaction.

 To summarize, you can guarantee better clients by: